Apostolos-Rigas/bioinf_ABI101_projA/README.md

 Initially, the user must define the maximum sequence length they intend to input.
 If they wish to input sequences longer than the initial maximum length, they must return to the main menu and redefine the maximum sequence length.

+Examples of using the app from terminal:
+- For already compiled .c file:

+  cd {path_where_compiled_exe_is_located}
+  ./{file_name e.g. bioinf_projA} stdout ARCHIVE_FILE.txt

+- To compile the app and run it make
+  ./bioinf_projA stdout ARCHIVE_FILE.txt

 Warning!
 The length of the sequence must be a multiple of the codons length (default value is 3).

 ## Side_Functionality
 - At the end of the analysis session, the results are saved in an archive file, which can either be provided by the user as a terminal parameter or is taken as the default "./ARCHIVE_FILE.txt".
 - The output of the program can also be defined by the user as a terminal parameter.
-This allows for interactive use of the program via the screen (default mode) or non-interactive use by redirecting the output to a file (e.g., for system administrators or for logging and later preview from a remote terminal).
+This allows for interactive use of the program utilizing the screen (default mode) or non-interactive use by redirecting the output to a file (e.g. for system administrators or for logging and later preview from a remote terminal).

 ## Theoretical_Foundations
 The analysis of the sequence and its validation as a coding sequence is based on the following concepts from cell biology and genetics: